 Many academic departments have PC Lab Coordinators available to assist in scheduling and using the PC labs.
 Check with the PC Lab Coordinator for specific procedures related to departmental labs.

 Most departments also have Student Technical Assistants (STAs).
 STAs are available to assist with general software questions as well as to report equipment and network related problems.
-It is the responsability of the student to learn the software.
+It is the responsibility of the student to learn the software.

 - No food or drinks in the labs.